-If you missed the information session and would like more information about the Immigrant Advisory Group, please contact Meagan at firstname.lastname@example.org or 403-431-0705 or read our frequently asked questions.
+For more information, please contact Meagan at email@example.com or 403-431-0705 or read our frequently asked questions.

 About the Partnership:

 The Bow Valley Immigration Partnership (BVIP) is a collaborative community project that brings together people and organizations from Lake Louise, Banff, Canmore, western M.D. of Bighorn, and Kananaskis to improve immigrant integration and ensure the Bow Valley is a welcome community.